 But not all stands work the same way.
 Some are built for portability, folding down to nothing so you can toss them in a bag.
 Others sit permanently on your desk and look like they belong there.
 Some adjust to a dozen heights.
 Others give you exactly one — and hope it’s the right one.

-We’ve evaluated stands across every category to find the best options for standing desk users in 2026.
+We’ve researched and compared stands across every category to find the best options for standing desk users in 2026.
 Whether you want a travel-ready riser or a permanent desktop solution, here’s what’s actually worth buying.

 1. Twelve South Curve Flex — Editor’s Pick